grackle-project/grackle/doc/source/Python.rst

 .. note::

-   :gh-pr:`235` is a pending pull request that seeks to add functionality to make this work in a regular Pygrackle installation (i.e. a non-'editable' install).
+   :gh-pr:`235` is a pending pull request that seeks to add functionality to make this work in a regular Gracklepy installation (i.e. a non-'editable' install).

 Cooling Rate Figure Example
 +++++++++++++++++++++++++++